Bad Bunny: 2020–2021: YHLQMDLG, Las que no iban a salir, and El Último Tour Del Mundo

 Bad Bunny and YHLQMDLG respectively became Spotify's most-streamed artist and album globally in 2020.
 It marked the first time a non-English language music artist topped the year-end list, with a The Guardian article considering him "the world's biggest pop star" for his streaming numbers.
 The album received the Grammy Award for Best Latin Pop or Urban Album at the 63rd Annual Grammy Awards.
 On February 20, 2021, Bad Bunny performed "La Noche de Anoche" with Rosalía and "Te Deseo Lo Mejor" on Saturday Night Live, hosted by Regé-Jean Page, as well as appearing in the pre-recorded musical sketches "Loco" and "Sea Shanty".
 On the US Billboard Hot 100, Bad Bunny's next single "Yonaguni" became his fourth top 10 entry and first with no accompanying acts.
-Bad Bunny was cast in an upcoming David Leitch-directed film starring Brad Pitt.
+He was also cast in David Leitch-directed film Bullet Train, starring Brad Pitt.

 In July 2021, it was announced that Bad Bunny co-wrote and co-produced the fifth album of Puerto Rican Latin pop artist Tommy Torres titled El Playlist de Anoche.
 Bad Bunny won the most awards at the 2021 Billboard Latin Music Awards with ten, including the category Artist of the Year.
 In the following months, he was featured on Aventura's single "Volví", and released "Lo Siento BB:/" with Tainy and Julieta Venegas.
 In September 2021, he appeared on the Time 100, Time's annual list of the 100 most influential people in the world.
-Bad Bunny's 2022 concert tour, El Último Tour del Mundo, is scheduled to visit the US and Canada.
+Bad Bunny's 2022 concert tour, El Último Tour del Mundo, has visited the US and Canada indoor arenas.
 He won Best Urban Music Album and Best Rap/Hip Hop Song at the 22nd Annual Latin Grammy Awards.
 El Último Tour Del Mundo won Best Música Urbana Album at the 64th Annual Grammy Awards.
 In December 2021, it was announced that Bad Bunny became Spotify's most-streamed artist of the year globally, for a second year in a row.

+On December 24, 2021, a short film and music video titled Te Deseo Lo Mejor was released in collaboration with the creators of The Simpsons.
+The film was directed by David Silverman and stars Humberto Vélez, Claudia Motta and Bad Bunny.